-- ongoing war and political instability in Ukraine, Israel and the Middle East and the effects of such conflicts on the global hydrocarbon market and supply chains; - loss of senior management or other key personnel; - risks related to the geographic concentration of our assets; - capital requirements for our operations and projects; - our ability to hedge commercial risk, including commodity price volatility, and regulations that affect our ability to hedge such risks: - our ability to continue to maintain the borrowing capacity under our Senior Secured Credit Facility (as defined herein) or access other means of obtaining capital and liquidity, especially during periods of sustained low commodity prices; - our ability to comply with restrictions contained in our debt agreements, including our Senior Secured Credit Facility and the indentures governing our senior unsecured notes, as well as debt that could be incurred in the future; - our ability to generate sufficient cash to service our indebtedness, fund our capital requirements and generate future profits; - drilling and operating risks, including risks related to hydraulic fracturing activities and those related to inclement or extreme weather, impacting our ability to produce existing wells and/or drill and complete new wells over an extended period of time; - the impact of legislation or regulatory initiatives intended to address induced seismicity on our ability to conduct our operations; - U.S. and international economic conditions and legal, tax, political and administrative developments, including the effects of energy, trade and environmental policies and existing and future laws and government regulations as well as volatility in the political, legal and regulatory environments as a result of the U.S. presidential election; - our ability to comply with federal, state and local regulatory requirements; - the impact of repurchases, if any, of securities from time to time; - our ability to maintain the health and safety of, as well as recruit and retain, qualified personnel necessary to operate our business; - evolving cybersecurity risks such as those involving unauthorized access, denial-of-service attacks, third-party service provider failures, malicious software, data privacy breaches by employees, insiders or others with authorized access, cyber or phishing attacks, ransomware, social engineering, physical breaches or other actions; - our ability to secure or generate sufficient electricity to produce our wells without limitations; and - our belief that the outcome of any legal proceedings will not materially affect our financial results and operations.
+- ongoing war and political instability in Ukraine, Israel and the Middle East and the effects of such conflicts on the global hydrocarbon market; - loss of senior management or other key personnel; - risks related to the geographic concentration of our assets; - capital requirements for our operations and projects; - our ability to hedge commercial risk, including commodity price volatility, and regulations that affect our ability to hedge such risks: - our ability to continue to maintain the borrowing capacity under our Senior Secured Credit Facility (as defined herein) or access other means of obtaining capital and liquidity, especially during periods of sustained low commodity prices; - our ability to comply with restrictions contained in our debt agreements, including our Senior Secured Credit Facility and the indentures governing our senior unsecured notes, as well as debt that could be incurred in the future; - our ability to generate sufficient cash to service our indebtedness, fund our capital requirements and generate future profits; - drilling and operating risks, including risks related to hydraulic fracturing activities and those related to inclement or extreme weather, impacting our ability to produce existing wells and/or drill and complete new wells over an extended period of time; - the impact of legislation or regulatory initiatives intended to address induced seismicity on our ability to conduct our operations; - U.S. and international economic conditions and legal, tax, political and administrative developments, including the effects of energy, trade and environmental policies and existing and future laws and government regulations as well as volatility in the political, legal and regulatory environments ahead of the upcoming U.S. presidential election; - our ability to comply with federal, state and local regulatory requirements; - the impact of repurchases, if any, of securities from time to time; - our ability to maintain the health and safety of, as well as recruit and retain, qualified personnel necessary to operate our business; - · our ability to secure or generate sufficient electricity to produce our wells without limitations; and - our belief that the outcome of any legal proceedings will not materially affect our financial results and operations.